owid/etl/README.md

 ## Datasets

 A dataset is a folder of tables containing metadata about the overall collection.

-All operations on them are serialized to disk the moment they happen.
-Metadata about the dataset lives in `index.json`.
+- All operations on them are serialized to disk the moment they happen
+- Metadata about the dataset lives in `index.json`
+- All tables in the folder must share a common format (CSV or Feather)

 #### Create a new dataset